RohitChaudhary17/Todo/README.md

+Got it!
+Here's an even more concise README that focuses on the app overview, features, and tech stack, with no code snippets or endpoint details:

-MERN Stack Todo App
+MERN Stack Todo App with File Uploads
-A MERN Stack application that allows users to authenticate, create main todos, create multiple subtodos, and update their todos and subtodos.
-The app follows a simple user authentication system and offers the ability to manage tasks with hierarchical structure (Main Todos and Subtasks).
+A MERN stack Todo application that allows users to authenticate, create and manage main todos and subtasks, with the ability to upload and store images using Multer and Cloudinary.

 Features
-User Authentication: Users can register and log in to the app.
+User Authentication: Secure login and registration.
-Main Todo Creation: Users can create main todos (primary tasks).
+Main Todos: Create, update, and delete main todos (tasks).
-Subtasks: Users can add multiple subtasks under a main todo.
+Subtasks: Add, update, and delete subtasks under main todos.
-Update Todo/Subtodo: Users can update both main todos and subtasks.
+File Uploads: Upload images (e.g., for todos or subtasks) using Multer and store them on Cloudinary.
-CRUD Operations: Full CRUD functionality for todos and subtasks.
+CRUD Operations: Complete management of todos and subtasks.
 Tech Stack
+Frontend: React.js, Axios
+Backend: Node.js, Express.js, MongoDB, JWT Authentication, Multer (file uploads) Cloud Storage: Cloudinary (for storing images)
+Setup
+Backend:

+Install dependencies: npm install
+Set up environment variables for MongoDB, JWT, and Cloudinary in a .env file.
+Start the server: npm start
 Frontend:

-React.js (Frontend UI)
-Axios (For API requests)
-React Router (For navigation)
-Backend:

-Node.js
-Express.js (Backend Framework)
-MongoDB (Database)
-Mongoose (MongoDB ODM)
-Authentication:

-JWT (JSON Web Token) for secure authentication

-Prerequisites
-Node.js and npm must be installed.
-MongoDB must be installed locally or use a service like MongoDB Atlas.
-Backend Setup
-Navigate to the backend folder:

-bash
-Copy code
-cd backend
-Install dependencies:

-bash
-Copy code
-npm install
-Create a .env file in the backend folder and add the following environment variables:

-makefile
-Copy code
-MONGO_URI=<Your MongoDB URI>
-JWT_SECRET=<Your JWT Secret>
-PORT=5000
-Run the backend server:

-bash
-Copy code
-npm start
-The backend server should now be running on http://localhost:5000.

-Frontend Setup
-Navigate to the frontend folder:

-bash
-Copy code
-cd frontend
-Install dependencies:

-bash
-Copy code
-npm install
+Install dependencies: npm install
-Start the frontend development server:

-bash
-Copy code
-npm start
+Start the app: npm start
-The frontend application should now be running on http://localhost:3000.

-API Endpoints
-POST /api/auth/register: Register a new user.

-Request body: { "username": "your-username", "password": "your-password" }
-POST /api/auth/login: Login and get a JWT token.

-Request body: { "username": "your-username", "password": "your-password" }
-GET /api/todos: Get all todos for the authenticated user.

-Requires Authorization: Bearer <JWT> header.
-POST /api/todos: Create a new main todo.

-Request body: { "title": "Main Todo Title", "description": "Main Todo Description" }
-Requires Authorization: Bearer <JWT> header.
-GET /api/todos/
-: Get a specific main todo by ID.

-Requires Authorization: Bearer <JWT> header.
-PUT /api/todos/
-: Update a main todo.

-Request body: { "title": "Updated Title", "description": "Updated Description" }
-Requires Authorization: Bearer <JWT> header.
-DELETE /api/todos/
-: Delete a main todo.

-Requires Authorization: Bearer <JWT> header.
-POST /api/todos/
-/subtodos: Add a subtask to a main todo.

-Request body: { "title": "Subtask Title", "completed": false }
-Requires Authorization: Bearer <JWT> header.
-PUT /api/subtodos/
-: Update a subtask.

-Request body: { "title": "Updated Subtask Title", "completed": true }
-Requires Authorization: Bearer <JWT> header.
-DELETE /api/subtodos/
-: Delete a subtask.

-Requires Authorization: Bearer <JWT> header.
-Authentication & JWT
-User Registration: Users need to register first by sending a POST request to /api/auth/register with a username and password.
-A hashed password is stored in MongoDB.

-User Login: After registration, users can log in by sending a POST request to /api/auth/login.
-Upon successful login, a JWT token will be returned.
-This token is used for authenticating API requests.

-JWT Middleware: A middleware checks if the request contains a valid JWT token.
-If valid, the user data is attached to the request.

-Authorization: Every endpoint that requires authentication checks for the Authorization header with a Bearer token.

-Frontend Details
-Main Todos Page: Displays all the todos for the authenticated user.
-Users can create, update, and delete main todos.
-Subtasks: For each main todo, users can add multiple subtasks.
-Each subtask can be marked as complete and updated individually.
-Authentication: Includes login and registration forms for user authentication.
-A JWT token is stored in localStorage and used for API requests.
-Example Usage
-Register a new user:
-bash
-Copy code
-POST /api/auth/register
-{
-  "username": "john_doe",
-  "password": "securepassword"
-}
-Login:
-bash
-Copy code
-POST /api/auth/login
-{
-  "username": "john_doe",
-  "password": "securepassword"
-}
-Response:

-json
-Copy code
-{
-  "token": "your-jwt-token"
-}
-Create a new Todo:
-bash
-Copy code
-POST /api/todos
-Authorization: Bearer <your-jwt-token>
-{
-  "title": "Finish MERN project",
-  "description": "Complete the MERN stack Todo app"
-}
-Add a Subtask:
-bash
-Copy code
-POST /api/todos/<todoId>/subtodos
-Authorization: Bearer <your-jwt-token>
-{
-  "title": "Create backend API",
-  "completed": false
-}
-Update a Todo/Subtodo:
-bash
-Copy code
-PUT /api/todos/<todoId>
-Authorization: Bearer <your-jwt-token>
-{
-  "title": "Finish MERN stack app",
-  "description": "Ensure that both frontend and backend are working" }
+Cloudinary Integration
+Multer is used in the backend to handle file uploads.
+Images are stored on Cloudinary for efficient and scalable media management.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.